martiniantaylor/ICES_sea_bass/README.md

 ### Output

-Heatmaps of pairwise F<sub>ST</sub> for spawning and feeding samples and across all samples Boxplot comparing spawning vs feeding F<sub>ST</sub>
+- Heatmaps of pairwise F<sub>ST</sub> for spawning and feeding samples and across all samples with p-values
+- Boxplot comparing spawning vs feeding F<sub>ST</sub>

 ***